OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ### Community values in Open Science <a name="values"></a>

-The values ingerent to Open Science have again not yet been rigorously defined or accepted by the global research community.
+The values inherent to Open Science have again not yet been rigorously defined or accepted by the global research community.
 However, there are a number of inherent values that come up time and time again in discussions of openness.
 These include: **diversity, inclusivity, fairness, equity, social behaviour, accountability, ethics and responsibility.**

 Now, these are not necessarily values that are exclusive to scientific research, and are more human in nature.
 This is critical, as it helps to frame Open Science as an inherent human nature, and thus amplifies its social importance and imperative.